-One of the decisions that you will need to make when sauteeing sweet potatoes are where you want to saute dices or saute slices.
+One of the decisions that you will need to make when sauteing sweet potatoes is if you want to saute dices or saute slices.

 I personally prefer to saute slices because I feel like they present well next to a chicken breast or steak.
+Also, I struggle a bit forking little diced pieces of food but that is probably just me.
 Sauteed diced sweet potatoes are nice if you want to mix them into a hash or add them in with other vegetables.

-You can saute sweet potatoes in advance and reheat them later but we do prefer to serve them freshly cooked.
+You can saute sweet potatoes in advance and reheat them later, but we do prefer to serve them freshly cooked.
 However, what is a great time-saver is to pre-cut the sweetpotatoes in advance.
-This will save you about 10 minutes of cutting time and of course clean up time as well.
+This will save you about 10 minutes of cutting time and of course, clean up time as well.

-After you have cut up the sweet potatoes put them in an airtight container and place them in the fridge.
+After you have cut up the sweet potatoes, put them in an airtight container and place them in the fridge.
 You can do this up to 24 hours in advance.

-How to reheat sauteed sweet potatoes?
+How to reheat sauteed sweet potatoes

 Ingredients needed for sauteed sweet potatoes